-DAY CARE CENTER - An establishment, other than a family day care home or a group day care home, that offers or provides day care to more than twelve related or unrelated people.
+DAY CARE CENTER - A facility which offers or provides day care to more than twelve related or unrelated people.

 DECK - An unenclosed porch-like structure attached to the outside of a residence or accessory building.

 DEEP - Connecticut Department of Energy and Environmental Protection.